WFD is currently implementing a three-year programme (2016-2019) to strengthen parliamentary practice in the national Parliament of Burma.

 With the promise to transform the impoverished country after more than 50 years of military rule, the new government led by Aung San Suu Kyi created high expectations.
 By strengthening the parliament’s ability to deliver quality legislation and monitor the new government, the programme supports Burma’s parliamentary institutions with consolidating the transition to a full democracy.

-From junior parliamentary staff to committee Chairs, WFD provides insight into UK and regional parliamentary procedures through learning exchanges, thematic technical training and policy advice.
+From junior parliamentary staff to committee Chairs, WFD provides insight into UK parliamentary procedure through learning exchanges, thematic technical training and policy advice.

 As part of this strand of work, British Council English language training, as well as an assessment of the parliamentary building by the Irrawaddy Policy Exchange were conducted.